What a Possible Recession Means for Your Staffing Firm

 In light of the long-term global health crisis of COVID-19 and the accompanying economic uncertainty, many economists and analysts predicted a recession could be imminent.
 The continuing cycles of new COVID variants make the future unpredictable and wreak havoc on the US economy.

 After a long period of recovery and job growth since the Great Recession of 2008, the tide may be turning.
 We currently live in uncertainty and are experiencing troubling economic factors: a global pandemic, Federal Reserve interest rates at zero, an oil price war, and turmoil over the U.S. presidential election.
-What goes up must eventually come down.
+With recession fears looming, what goes up must eventually come down.

 The Great Recession of 2008 is still fresh in the minds of many business owners.
 We survived a cumulative decline of 5.1% in GDP as a country, saw 8.7 million jobs disappear, hiring freezes, and discouraged job seekers.
 It took almost five years to recover the jobs lost during the 18 months of the Great Recession.